Logo

 You can disregard any size parameters, as they get overwritten by text-size.

 For text-size, the provided font_size parameter is used, but instead of pixels it becomes Rh unit.
-Currently it is hardcoded, but in the future you will be able to specify which unit to use.
+You can change this with UiTextSize component.

 #![allow(unused)]